Are you worried about your memory and/or thinking skills?

 - Judge space and distance and coordinate ourselves in relation to this information

-It is normal to have certain changes in thinking and memory as we get older or if we are going through life changes and are coping with stress.
+It can be normal to have certain changes in thinking and memory as we get older or if we are going through life changes and are coping with stress.
 But if these issues are happening more often or for longer periods of time it may be helpful to talk to someone you trust and also think about linking with your GP as they may be a medical explanation for this.
 Such as anaemia, thyroid issues, menopause, depression or other issues such as dementia or stroke.

 Your GP will be able to carry out some initial investigations including: